TurtleEngr/gitproj/doc/user-doc/git-proj.md

 # SYNOPSIS

-    git proj status [-s] [common-options]
+    git proj status [-g "pGitOpt"] [-r "pRawOpt"] [common-options]

 # DESCRIPTION

     Do a "git status"
-    Verify gitproj.config.remote-raw-origin is defined and mounted
+    Verify gitproj.config.remote-raw-origin is defined and mounted.

-    Verify origin is set to a path that exists (if mounted) Give a "diff" (-qr) of the raw files, local vs remote (if mounted)
+    Verify origin is set to a path that exists (if mounted).

+    Give a "diff" (-qr) of the raw files, local vs remote (if mounted)
-Check install related health

-    fComGetVer
-    Compare .git/hooks/pre-commit to $gpDoc/hooks/pre-commit
+# OPTIONS

+- **-g "pGitOpt"**

+    Git status options.
+For example:

+    git proj status -g "--short --ignored"

+- **-r "pRawOpt"**

+    Raw options.
+Currently these will be options passed to the diff command.
+(This will be added after the default options: -qr) For
+    example:

+    git proj status -r "-s"

+- **\[common-options\]**

+        -h
+        -H pStyle
+        -q, -v, -V N     (gpVerbose)
+        -x, -xx..., -X N (gpDebug)

+    Run "git proj -h" for details.
+Or "man git-proj" for help with all the subcommands.

+# RETURN VALUE

+    0 - if OK
+    !0 - if errors

+# SEE ALSO

+    git proj
+    git proj init
+    git proj remote
+    git proj clone
+    git proj push
+    git proj pull
+    git proj add   TBD
-    if -v, show all the proj related config settings.
+    git proj config TBD
+    git flow

+# AUTHOR

+TurtleEngr

+# HISTORY

+GPLv3 Copyright 2021 by TurtleEngr